PAGURI: a user experience study of creative interaction with text-to-music models: Results

-Regarding the relationship between users and AI tools, $83.3\%$ is familiar with AI tools and the $75\%$ was able to mention some of them such as ChatGPT~\citep{wu2023brief}, Copilot~\citep{bird2022taking}, Dall-E~\citep{ramesh2021zero}, and Gemini~\citep{team2023gemini}.
-Some TTM tools were also reported, such as Riffusion~\citep{forsgren2022riffusion}, and MusicGen~\citep{agostinelli2023musiclm}.
-Focusing on TTM tools, the $62.5\%$ is aware of their existence, although most of them were unable to explicitly name examples of TTM AI tools.
-However, while the majority of the participants regularly employ artificial intelligence tools, only the $4.2\%$ of participants use TTM models.
+Regarding participants' familiarity with AI tools, $83.3\%$ reported being familiar with them, and $75\%$ could name specific examples, such as ChatGPT~\cite{wu2023brief}, \mbox{Copilot~\cite{bird2022taking}},\mbox{ Dall-E~\cite{ramesh2021zero}}, and Gemini~\cite{team2023gemini}.
+Some also mentioned TTM tools, such as Riffusion~\cite{forsgren2022riffusion} and MusicGen~\cite{agostinelli2023musiclm}.
+When focusing specifically on TTM tools, $62.5\%$ were aware of their existence, though most could not name specific examples.
+Despite the widespread use of AI tools among participants, only $4.2\%$ reported actively using TTM models.

-\subsection{Text-To-Music interaction}
+\subsection{Text-to-Music Interaction}

-In total, 304 textual prompts (mean = 12.6 prompts per user, sd = 4.56) were given to the TTM model, for a total of 1148 audio files generated (mean = 47.8 audio files per user).
-Additionally, there were 39 personalizations made by participants (mean = 1.63 per user), meaning 39 customizations of one of the AudioLDM2 models (either the original AudioLDM2 or a previously personalized model) were done using the DreamBooth technique~\citep{plitsis2023investigating, ruiz2023dreambooth}.
-Different audio files were used as input to personalize the model: electric guitar riffs, one-shot bass or synth lead samples, and 8-10 second tracks of musical beats or songs, among others.
+A total of 304 textual prompts were submitted to the TTM model (mean = 12.6 prompts per user, {Standard Deviation (SD)} = 4.56), leading to the generation of 1148 audio files (mean = 47.8 audio files per user; multiple audio files were generated per each prompt.)
+Additionally, there were 39 personalizations made by participants (mean = 1.63 per user, SD = 0.75), meaning 39 customizations of one of the AudioLDM2 models (either the original AudioLDM2 or a previously personalized model) were done using the DreamBooth technique~\cite{plitsis2023investigating,ruiz2023dreambooth}.
+Of the 39 personalizations, 37 used the \textit{Fast }mode, while 2 used the \textit{Medium} mode.
+No one selected the \textit{Slow} personalization technique, likely due to the waiting time required.
+Different audio files were used as input to personalize the model, including electric guitar riffs, one-shot bass or synth lead samples, and 8--10 s tracks of musical beats or songs, among others.